-(D) In accordance with 3-606.1 of the AOM, K-9 officers shall be entitled to receive, in addition to any other pay to which they are entitled, \$1,300 annually for each K-9 dog they are assigned.
+(D) In accordance with 3-606.1 of the AOM, K-9 officers shall be entitled to receive, in addition to any other pay to which they are entitled, \$1,600 annually for each K-9 dog they are assigned.
 These payments are to compensate K-9 officers for off-duty care of their assigned K-9's.
+Officer shall be entitled to overtime for any significant time spend caring for their assigned K-9 outside the normal feeding, grooming and cleaning.